-Benefit In-Network Out-of-Network Limitations Obstetrical care admission in Plan pays 100% after \$100 copay for hospital admission at a preferred hospital Plan pays 70% of the and \$1,000 copay for admission at a allowed amount and the non-preferred hospital.
-If you are member pays 30% after the Call Member Services for information on the enrolled in the 32BJ Maternity deductible and any charges 32BJ Maternity Program.
-Program and deliver at a hospital in above the allowed amount . this Program, you may be reimbursed your \$100 copay.
+Benefit In-Network Out-of-Network Limitations Obstetrical care admission in Plan pays 100% after \$100 copay hospital for admission at a preferred Plan pays 70% of the hospital and \$1,000 copay for allowed amount and the admission at a non-preferred member pays 30% after the Call Member Services for information on the hospital.
+If you are enrolled in the deductible and any 32BJ Maternity Program.
+32BJ Maternity Program and charges above the deliver at a hospital in this allowed amount.
+Program, you may be reimbursed your \$100 copay.